Latin Name: Ixodidae (hard ticks) or Argasidae (soft ticks)

-Overview: Ticks are often mistaken for insects, when they are actually arachnids, like spiders or scorpions.
-While there are many different types of ticks, all of these arachnids have four pairs of legs and no antennae.
-They feed by attaching to a host body and slowly sucking blood.
-A tick can attach and feed on a host for several days at a time.
+Ticks are members of the arachnid family, not insects, like spiders or scorpions.
+Like all arachnids, ticks have four pairs of legs and no antennae.
+A defining feature of ticks is that they are parasites.
+They eat by attaching to another living creature and slowly sucking its blood.
+Once attached, they can feed from a host for several days at a time.

-Deer Tick – Deer ticks, which are also referred to as blacklegged ticks, are similar in size and color to the dog tick, but are more commonly found outdoors.
-These ticks go through different maturity phases, during which they will feed on a large variety of warm-blooded mammals, including mice, dogs, deer, and people.
-The eggs typically hatch in the spring, and as they grow they will progress from feeding on smaller animals to larger mammals.
-They are predominately found in heavily wooded areas.
+Deer Tick – Deer ticks, also called blacklegged ticks, are similar in size and color to the dog tick.
+They generally live outside and are often found in forests and heavily wooded areas.
+They will feed on any warm blooded mammal, including mice, dogs, deer, and people.
+Their eggs typically hatch in the spring, and they will feed on larger animals as they grow in size.

 Ticks and Disease